Arviat: Community

 Hunting and fishing are very active in the community; they are the primary source of sustenance.

 To the south, the town of Churchill, Manitoba is accessible by boat during the summer and fall.
 Churchill is accessible by snowmobile and Bombardier from Arviat.
 Churchill is often travelled to for supplies.

-Arviat is well known around the Arctic for its artistic qualities.
-It is a thriving community with many talented musicians: Susan Aglukark, a well known musician; Simon "Johnny Cash of the North" Sigyariaq; the band Uniaqtuq, with Arsene, Pelagie and Mary Angalik; the Arviat Band, with John and Billy Kuksuk, Paul Kattau and others; the Irksuk band, played by Paul Irksuk and sons.
+Arviat is known for its artists and musicians.
+Musicians from the community include: Susan Aglukark; Simon "Johnny Cash of the North" Sigyariaq; the band Uniaqtuq, with Arsene, Pelagie and Mary Angalik; the Arviat Band, with John and Billy Kuksuk, Paul Kattau and others; and the Irksuk band, played by Paul Irksuk and sons.
 All have had CDs recorded commercially.

 Many types of wildlife are abundant.
 Within the vicinity of Arviat, polar bears, millions of migratory birds, beluga whales, and caribou are often spotted.

 The only access is by air and snowmobile, but the Nunavut government and the federal Senate member for Nunavut, Dennis Patterson, are investigating the possibility of a highway from Thompson, Manitoba, Lynn Lake, or Gillam, Manitoba, or an extension of the Hudson Bay Railway from Churchill, Manitoba to Rankin Inlet via Arviat.
 Similar to other Arctic coast communities there is an annual sealift but it is not available to passengers.

 Arviat was originally inhabited by the Paallirmiut, a coastal/inland Inuit band.
 In 1957, dying of starvation, the last remaining Ihalmiut, another Caribou Inuit band, were relocated to Arviat by the Royal Canadian Mounted Police.
 Though there are differences between the two bands, they recognize a need to work together in order to benefit the community.

 In 1993, Mark Kalluak published a historical essay on soapstone carving in Arviat, entitled Pelts to Stone.
 A History of Arts and Crafts Production in Arviat.

 Arviat was featured in Dancing Towards the Light, a 2017 CBC News short film and article telling the story of the hamlet's annual dance competition.

 The community is home to Arviaqpaluk Radio, a community radio station which operates under an exemption from CRTC licensing for low-power broadcasters.